WICG/manifest-incubations/user-preferences-explainer.md

 There are minimal security and privacy concerns with this proposal.
 This will allow sites to know what user preferences are set and use this for fingerprinting, however this information is already exposed through CSS.

+## Alternatives considered

+Use the CSS media query syntax for the keys (e.g. `(prefers-color-scheme: dark)`) and parse this as CSS.
+However, using the CSS parser adds a lot of complexity which we would like to avoid during manifest parsing.

 ## Open questions

 How does this interact with `translations`  for fields that can be overridden by either `user_preferences` or `translations`, such as icons?

+For sites that have an in app dark mode setting, how can they communicate that the selected theme is different from the system theme?